Better My City

 Create short documentaries or videos to highlight community issues and inspire positive change.

-18. 🧪 Present at Science Fairs
+18. 🧪 Bridging Science and Policy

 Showcase innovations that connect science with society, like clean energy or sustainable design.